-Types of Prompt Engineering: From Zero-Shot to Negative Prompting
+Types of Prompt Engineering: Zero-Shot to Self-Consistency (2026 Guide)

 Want to master AI interactions?
 It all starts with how you frame your questions.
 Prompt engineering is the practice of crafting precise instructions to get optimal AI responses.
 It blends linguistic understanding and strategic thinking, and it’s key to getting tailored, high-quality answers.

-In this article, we explore various types of prompt engineering techniques, including zero-shot, one-shot, few-shot, and more, to help you understand their applications and benefits.
+In this article, we explore 12 types of prompt engineering techniques — from zero-shot and few-shot to advanced methods like self-consistency, constrained generation, and prompt optimization — to help you understand their applications and benefits.
+We also show how AI agents use these techniques in production.

 Here’s everything you need to know to make your AI prompts spot on. 👇